Zeken3205/DSA/Linked List.md

 - If the fast pointer reaches the end of the list (i.e., becomes NULL), it means there is no cycle, and the function returns false.

-## Find the Starting Point of a Cycle in a Linked List
+## 142.Find the Starting Point of a Cycle in a Linked List

 This function finds the starting point of a cycle in a given singly linked list.